xmos/lib_src/README.rst

 The XMOS Sample Rate Conversion (SRC) library provides both synchronous and asynchronous audio sample rate conversion functions for use on xCORE-200 multicore micro-controllers.

-In systems where there is a rational ratio between the input and output sample rates, synchronous sample rate conversion (SSRC) provides efficient and high performance rate conversion.
+In systems where the rate change is exactly equal to the ratio of nominal rates, synchronous sample rate conversion (SSRC) provides efficient and high performance rate conversion.
 Where the input and output rates are not locked by a common clock or clocks by an exact rational frequency ratio, the Asynchronous Sample Rate Converter (ASRC) provides a way of streaming high quality audio between the two clock domains, at the cost of higher processing resource usage.
 ASRC can ease interfacing in cases where the are multiple digital audio inputs or allow cost saving by removing the need for physical clock recovery using a PLL.

 Features
 ........